inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
 In this case, it is an adequate abstraction for physical layer behavior.

-The following modules use the unit disk analog model:

-- :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types
+All radios set to the unit disk analog model can be used with :ned:`RadioMedium`, just set the radio medium's signal analog representation to `unitDisk`.
-- :ned:`GenericUnitDiskRadio`: generic radio using the unit disk analog model; contains :ned:`GenericTransmitter` and :ned:`GenericReceiver`
-- :ned:`Ieee80211UnitDiskRadio`: unit disk version of Wifi; contains :ned:`Ieee80211Transmitter`, :ned:`Ieee80211Receiver`, and :ned:`Ieee80211Mac`

 Example: Testing Routing Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~